 Each return filed with the Estate Tax Unit is examined soon after filing.
 At that time an examiner decides either to accept the return as filed, or to select the return for audit.
 Most cases are accepted as filed, and a closing letter is issued shortly after acceptance.

-Selected cases are assigned on a first‑in, first‑out basis to members of the audit staff for further examination.
+Selected cases are assigned to members of the audit staff for further examination.
 The assigned examiner may request any additional information necessary to complete the audit.
 The executor should retain and be able to produce all of the decedent's records going back at least three years prior to death.
 The executor should produce these records promptly when requested, or the examiner will proceed to conclude the audit with the best available information.

 Following the hearing on the NIA, the hearing officer may take one of three courses of action.
 He/she may withdraw the NIA, agreeing that the original return is acceptable as filed.
 He/she may issue an amended NIA reflecting changes brought about by information obtained through the hearing.
 Or he/she may uphold the NIA as issued without changes.
 After 30 days have passed since the issuance of the NIA, a Notice of Assessment (NOA) which reflects the proposed changes in the assessment.
 The corrected tax will show as the amount assessed, and any balance due will be payable within 30 days of the date of the NOA.
 Thereafter, the estate can contest the assessment only through the abatement process.
 The closing letter is issued only when there is a zero balance.